slewis74/slewis74.github.io/Snow/_posts/2015-06-15-Orienteer.md

 This will copy the files onto the emulator.

 ###iOS
-On the iOS, I haven't found a way to get music onto the emulator as yet.
+On iOS, I haven't found a way to get music onto the emulator as yet.
 The MusicProvider class for iOS currently returns some static data by default.
 If you're running on a device then commenting out the static data code at the top of the ScanMusicLibraryFolder method.

+#Stay Tuned
+While the samples should hopefully help those who are eager to give Orienteer a go, I'm also aiming to do some more detailed posts on setup and usage soon.